lesyk/ImmigrationService/README.md

 My first Ethereum-based application.

-Idea: use Ethereum smart contracts for managing immigration service visa review system.
+Idea: use Ethereum smart contracts for managing immigration service visa review process.
 User stories:

 1. As a visa applicant, you get link for visa application form, which is also a contract.
 You feel it and wait for other party to review it.
 Also, you can check the status of the form.